-Ohio contributes to the automotive industry around the globe.
-Grounded in a strong automotive history, Ohio’s people, companies and organizations continue to design, engineer and make what moves the world.
+Ohio is a well-known authority in the automotive industry.
+Its people, companies and organizations continue to design, engineer and make what moves the world.

 In Ohio, companies can:

-- Utilize an innovation ecosystem.
-Ohio offers next generation resources and collaborative partners investing in ongoing connected and autonomous vehicle research, development and testing.
+- Take advantage of an innovation ecosystem.
+Ohio offers next-generation resources and collaborative partners investing in new technologies and improving traditional advancements.

 Topre America, a tier one supplier to major automotive companies, opened the doors to its new stamping and high-strength steel production facility.
 The location is a revitalized, historic site in Springfield, Ohio that has been expanded to accommodate the rise in orders to meet the demand for lightweight vehicles.

 Hematite Inc., a Tier 1 automotive supplier and manufacturer based in Ontario, Canada, is investing $18 million to build a 106,000-square-foot manufacturing facility in Englewood.
 The facility, which will employ 100 full-time workers within three years, is Hematite’s first in the United States and will serve as the company’s U.S. headquarters as it expands its presence in the United States.